hpc2n/linux-command-line-101/docs/modify.md

     - You can also add "-f".
 This means ignore nonexistent files and arguments, and never prompt.
     - You can add the option "-i".
 This means it will prompt before every removal.

-!!! note "Examples: creating and removing directories"
+!!! example "Examples: creating and removing directories"

     Create a directory called ``mynewdir``